hejonathan/virtualcloset/client/endpoints.md

 2. process image `/api/processed-image`

+   - under AddTag.tsx
    - method: GET
    - server send the processed image and ID to the client as a square with transparent background
-   - ID: `integer`
+   - id: `integer`

 3. save tag `/api/save-tag`

+   - under AddTag.tsx
    - method: POST
-   - client send integer and then append array of string of tags
+   - client send integer and then array of string of tags
+   - id: `integer`
+   - selectedTags `string[]`

 4. get all cloth `/api/get-all-cloth`